Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does Neutering Harm Cats?

 Neutering is the removal of the testes from male cats, while spaying is the removal of the ovaries and uterus from females.
-Both procedures can help prevent certain health issues and will prevent unwanted pregnancies and births.
+Both procedures can help prevent certain health issues and prevent unwanted pregnancies and births.
 It can also calm a feisty cat, prevent it from roaming, and may even stop them from spraying in the house to mark territory.

 divider 1 paws